YecineA/elb-authentication-cognito/README.md

 ## ** Login Page Website ** ##

 After deploying the solution, you will have a website hosted behind your ALB.
-This website shows a login page that will use Cognito integrated with ALB.
+This website shows a login page.
+This login button will trigger a redirection which will match an ALB Listener rule.
+This rule will be used to authenticate the user, this authentication is made through Cognito.

 ![BeforeAuth](https://customsolutions.s3-ap-southeast-2.amazonaws.com/Yecine-Devlab/Screen+Shot+2020-04-13+at+3.29.09+PM.png)

-Once the user click on the Login button, it gets redirected to the Cognito Login page and once logged in, the user gets redirected back to the ALB with a code.
+Once the user clicks on the Login button, it gets redirected to a specific URL Path that will match an ALB Rule.
+This rule is configured to "Authenticate".
+This causes the ALB to redirect the user back to a Cognito Login page and once logged in, the user gets (once more) redirected back to the ALB with a code.
 ALB will then communicate with Cognito to verify and validate the user based on the code.
-Once the validation passed, ALB will eventually redirect the user to the original request and give an authentication cookie (step 4 in the diagram above) that will be used for any authenticated subsequent requests.
+Once the validation passed, ALB will eventually redirect the user to the original request and give an authentication cookie (step 4 in the diagram above) that will be used for any subsequent authenticated  requests.
+This is this process that we will configure in this lab.

 Please refer to this website for a slideshow demonstrating the Authentication workflow : https://www.exampleloadbalancer.com/auth_detail.html